Vanbliser/studypadi/studypadi-api/README.md

 ### Endpoints

 #### GET and POST request
-Note that following four endpoints is also used to update, if you provided the an already existing id value using a POST request.
+Note that following four endpoints is also used for UPDATE, if you provide an already existing id value using a POST request.
 POST request takes a list of objects.
 GET request returns list of objects.
 - api/v1/modules/?id=<> | size=<> page=<> GET/POST
 - api/v1/submodule/?module_id=<> | size=<> page=<> GET/POST
 - api/v1/section/?submodule_id=<> | size=<> page=<> GET/POST